Zeyynn/Zeyynn/README.md

-# Hi there 👋, I'm Zeyn!
+# Hi there 👋, I'm Razin!

 🎓 **Final Year Student** at **Universiti Malaysia Sultan Abdullah Pahang**,
 📚 Faculty of Computing, specializing in **Software Engineering**.